GBoGH/Project-Euler/explanations.md

 ```

 Fisrt of all we need to multiply every three digit number `x = str(i * j)`.
-Then this condition: `if len(x) == 6 and x == x[::-1]:` only selects numbers that have 6 digits as the largest will be one of them and checks wether the number is a palindrome by reversing the string: `x[::-1]`.If both conditions are fulfilled, number is added to palindromes lis.
+Then this condition `if len(x) == 6 and x == x[::-1]:` only selects numbers that have 6 digits as the largest will be one of them and checks wether the number is a palindrome by reversing the string  `x[::-1]`.If both conditions are fulfilled, number is added to palindromes list.
 Then function prints the largest one from the palindromes.

 <br />